-Come the dog days you may be hot, sticky, and over it, but by choosing perennials that are low-maintenance with long bloom seasons, your garden will still be happily flowering well into fall.
+Come the dog days you may be hot, sticky, and over it.
+However, by choosing perennials that are low-maintenance with long bloom seasons, your garden will be happily flowering well into fall.

 Here are two combinations (plus a few neutrals) to consider:

 - The first features pinks and purples that look so fresh in the slanted rays of early morning and late afternoon.

 - The second is all about oranges and yellows.
 These colors hold up well under the bright light of direct, overhead summer sun.